Pfizer confirms COVID pill's results, potency versus omicron | Health

 - United States

+If granted, the pills would be the first COVID-19 treatments that Americans could pickup at a pharmacy and take at home.

 Pfizer's data could help reassure regulators of its drug's benefit after Merck disclosed smaller-than-expected benefits for its drug in final testing.
-Late last month, Merck said that its pill reduced hospitalisations and deaths by 30 per cent in high-risk adults.
+Late last month, Merck said that its pill reduced hospitalisations and deaths by 30% in high-risk adults.

 Both companies initially studied their drugs in unvaccinated adults who face the gravest risks from COVID-19, due to older age or health problems, such as asthma or obesity.